moofoo/ag-grid-react-stress/README.md

 2. Each incoming array of updates is set in Redux, and this is passed to batchUpdateRowData in the component after checking for a change to the updates prop in componentDidUpdate.
 See [Grid using batchUpdateRowData method](src/Tests/BatchRedux.js)

 This project also serves as something of a playground for me to learn different chart visualization libraries.
-Echarts and CanvasJS have been implemented so far.
+Echarts, CanvasJS and HighCharts have been implemented so far.

 To run, first start the server with